 Holly Raider is the Managing Director of Executive Education and a Clinical Professor of Management.
 Holly has published research on career development, economic transactions, and technology management.
 She holds a B.A. from Barnard College and a Ph.D. from Columbia University.
 From 1993-1998 Holly was a scholar at the Interuniversity Center for Social Science Theory and Methodology in Groningen, Netherlands.

 In her role as Managing Director of Executive Education, Holly is responsible for the strategic direction of faculty and curriculum including faculty recruitment and development, program innovation, and continuous improvement to assure exceptional educational programs.
 She leads strategic global learning partnerships with corporations, government, healthcare systems, professional sports organizations, and international universities.
 Holly also provides stewardship for Kellogg's learning exchange with the US ARMY.

 Since coming to Kellogg in 2011, Holly co-led the reorganization and development of the Executive Education unit, including rebuilding the marketing team and creating a corporate business development team.
 Holly conceived and launched the team that partners with faculty and external partners in the development and implementation of face to face and online learning, including Kellogg's first fully-online non-degree version of MBA curricula.
 She also forged programmatic innovation and bridged across Northwestern University to create inter-disciplinary collaboration and curriculum, bringing the arts and humanities into business education.
 Holly designed and spearheaded Kellogg's Advanced Management Program to prepare senior leaders for enterprise-wise leadership responsibilities, created Leading Into the Future: Managing in a Changing World, and conceived and launched Kellogg's innovative teaching incubator, SPARK.

-Holly serves on Northwestern's Program Review Council, the oversight body for University-wide strategic planning and continuous improvement for the schools, academic departments, and administrative units at Northwestern.
+Holly was appointed to Northwestern's Program Review Council, the oversight body for University-wide strategic planning and continuous improvement for the schools, academic departments, and administrative units at Northwestern.
 Holly supports both the Provost's office and NUHR in the professional development of academic and administrative leaders across the University.
 She is also the academic director working with an inter-institutional steering committee of deans creating a business school leadership development program for female faculty from across the United States, a first-of-its-kind initiative to foster a strong pipeline of future business school leaders.